Go Back

 • Drain the lentils well, then add to a food processor.
 Blend for several seconds, followed by a few pulses, until partially blended with a few pieces still intact.
 Transfer to a large bowl and set aside.
 Wipe out the food processor bowl.

 • Add the toasted walnuts to the food processor.
 Blend briefly until you have fine crumbs, but don’t over-blend into walnut butter.
 Add the roughly chopped mushrooms and shallots to the food processor with the walnuts.
-Blend a few times, followed by a few pulses until they are very finely chopped.

-Watch this Youtube video at the 11:39 and 11:46 marks to see the desired texture.
+TIP: Watch this video at the 11:39 and 11:46 to see the desired texture.

 • Make the taco meat filling.
 Add the walnut-veg mixture to the bowl with the lentils.
-Add in the flaxseed meal, nutritional yeast, salt, pepper, smoked paprika, 2 tablespoons taco seasoning, plus mushroom powder and beef broth seasoning (if using).
-Use your hands to mix the taco meat until the mixture comes together with your hands.
+Add in the flaxseed meal, nutritional yeast, 1/2 tsp kosher salt, pepper, smoked paprika, 2 tablespoons taco seasoning, plus mushroom powder and beef broth seasoning (if using).

+Use your hands to mix until the mixture comes together with your hands.
 It should easily come together but not be very sticky.

-If the mixture is too sticky, add a tablespoon or two of flour and toss to combine.
+If the mixture is very sticky, add a tablespoon or two of flour and toss to combine.

-• Cook the taco meat.
+• Cook the taco meat in batches.
 Heat a large (12-inch) nonstick skillet over medium/medium-high heat with 2 tablespoons of olive oil.
-Once hot, add ⅓ to ½ of the mixture to the pan (to avoid overcrowding) and break the taco meat up with a wooden spoon or angled spatula into as small pieces as you can.
-Cook for 4 to 6 minutes, stirring occasionally, or until browned and slightly crispy.
-Repeat with remaining taco meat, adding more oil as needed.
+Once hot, add ⅓ to ½ of the mixture to the pan (to avoid overcrowding and mushy texture) and break the taco meat up with a spatula into as small pieces as you can.

 • Warm the tortillas.
 Add a few tortillas to a cast iron (or other) skillet over medium-high heat.
 Warm for about 30 seconds per side.
 Stack and wrap tortillas in a dish towel to keep them warm.